learnwithcc/mcp-directus/README.md

 The server exposes Directus functionality as callable tools that AI models can use to perform operations on your behalf.

+## Recent Improvements

+The MCP server has been enhanced with several key improvements:

+- **Standardized Tool Implementation**: All tools now follow a consistent pattern with proper validation, logging, and response formatting
+- **Transaction-like Rollback**: Complex operations like creating relationships now have rollback capabilities if any step fails
+- **Improved Error Handling**: Detailed error messages with specific guidance based on HTTP status codes
+- **Enhanced Logging**: Comprehensive logging throughout each operation's lifecycle
+- **Special Collection Handling**: Proper handling of Directus system collections (users, files, roles)

+See the [Implementation Improvements](./docs/implementation-improvements.md) document for more details.

 ## Prerequisites

 - Node.js version 18 or higher